NeuroGranberg/dcmp/README.md

 # DCMP (DICOM Modality Predictor)

 DCMP is a Python package that predicts the modality of DICOM (Digital Imaging and Communications in Medicine) images using a pre-trained scikit-learn model.
-It provides functionality to process individual DICOM files, lists of files, and entire directories, with options for sampling and skipping specific folders.

 ## Features